What are the key statistics about acute myeloid leukemia?

 Acute myeloid leukemia is generally a disease of older people and is uncommon before the age of 45.
 The average age of a patient with AML is about 67 years.

-Information on treatment success rates for adult AML can be found in the section, “Treatment response rates for acute myeloid leukemia”
+Information on treatment success rates for AML in adults can be found in the section “Treatment response rates for acute myeloid leukemia.”